yang991178/fluent-reader/README.md

 - Hide, mark as read, or star articles automatically as they arrive with regular expression rules.
 - Fetch articles in the background and send push notifications.

-Support for other RSS services including Inoreader and Feedly are [under fundraising](https://github.com/yang991178/fluent-reader/issues/23).
+Support for other RSS services are [under fundraising](https://github.com/yang991178/fluent-reader/issues/23).

 ## Development